"Unable to run PHP in command line mode" error when running remote MODX upgrade

 If this error does provide a PHP version number, it means SiteDash was successfully able to instruct your server to run PHP code in CLI mode, however the installed command line version of PHP is too low to continue.

 This can happen if the PHP version for your front-end webserver is different from the one on the command line, and the latter hasn't been updated in a while.
 As MODX 2.x requires at least PHP 5.6 to run the installation successfully, we check the command line version of PHP before continuing with the setup.
+For MODX 3, at least PHP 7.2 is required.

 To resolve this, we recommend talking to your host or server administrator.
 Mosts hosts are happy to resolve this, and in some cases server control panels offer you the ability to change the "global" PHP version through a PHP version selector, which typically affects the command line version.